AndersenCastanedaUniAndes/the-software-design-company/Entrega-semana-6/kraken/README.md

 ```
 ### steps

+0. if you already run any of the shells before you will be ask to run te configuration.

-1. This file will ask you to select a version of ghost (by default there are 2 versions `4.48.9` and `5.69.0`). **NOTE:** remember to follow the steps to run ghost in docker explained here [README for running ghost in docker](../../README.md).
+1. This file will ask you to select a version of ghost (by default there are 2 versions `4.48.9` and `5.69.0`). **NOTE:** remember to follow the steps to run ghost in docker explained here [README for running ghost in docker](../README.md).

 2. After selecting a version, you will be ask to enter the email, password and url for the ghost version introduced above.